osohq/oso/docs/understand/use-cases.rst

 oso can be a good fit for internal applications where access might be granted on the basis of attributes stored elsewhere, for example in Active Directory, or GSuite.
-However, as above, oso does not manage role/permission assignment directly and for this reason should not be seen as a replacement for something like Active Directory (at least not yet!).
+However, as above, oso does not manage role or permission assignment directly, and for this reason should not be seen as a replacement for something like Active Directory (at least not yet).

 We set out to build oso to make it easier for developers to write authorization in their applications.
-For people who are building frameworks or tools designed for developers, then oso might be a good fit to give those developers fine-grained control over permissions.
+For those who are building frameworks or tools where developers are the target end-user, oso might also be a good fit to give those developers fine-grained control over permissions.
 We'd be happy to work together to discuss how to make that happen.

-We are additionally working on exposing the same level of fine-grained control to non-developers, which in the future would make oso suitable for use as an way for teams to build and expose IAM-like functionality in their products.
+We are additionally working on exposing the same level of fine-grained control to non-developers, which in the future would make oso suitable for use as a way for teams to build and expose IAM-like functionality in their products.

-Regarding infrastructure: while one might be able to express their desired infrastructure policies using oso, in order to enforce those policies one would need to build your own access gateway, proxy, or integration points.
+Regarding infrastructure: while one might be able to express her desired infrastructure policies using oso, in order to enforce those policies one would need to build her own access gateway, proxy, or integration points.
 Currently this is possible but not documented.
-For this reason, oso should not be seen as a replacement for things like AWS IAM, or VPN tunnels.
+For this reason, oso should not be seen as a replacement for things like AWS IAM or VPN tunnels.

-oso has meaningful ambitions to address the full spectrum of authorization use cases for our users.
-In the meantime, if you have questions or particular areas of interest, we welcome feedback at `engineering@osohq.com <mailto:engineering@osohq.com>`_ or talk to us directly through the chat widget on this page.
+oso has meaningful ambitions to address the full spectrum of authorization use cases for users.
+In the meantime, if you have questions or particular areas of interest, we welcome feedback at `engineering@osohq.com <mailto:engineering@osohq.com>`_, or you can talk to our engineering team directly through the chat widget on this page.